instantlinux/docker-tools/images/blacklist/README.md

 This script can also be invoked as a spamfilter under postfix; use the --pipe-stdout command option for that use case.

+In the local.cf file for spamassassin (separate Docker image), define these rules for your local blacklist:

+    score    HONEY_RCVD_IN_RBL  4.5
+    header   HONEY_RCVD_IN_RBL  eval:check_rbl('bl', 'blacklist.yourdomain.com.', '127.0.0.2')
+    describe HONEY_RCVD_IN_RBL  Seen in rbldnsd by honeypot address tflags   HONEY_RCVD_IN_RBL  net
+    reuse    HONEY_RCVD_IN_RBL